ibm-cloud-docs/account/enterprise-tutorial.md

    From the enterprise account, you can't view usage data for the resource plan or instance because it requires access within the account.
 Click **Switch to the account** to view data for the account.
 You need billing access to the resources and services in the account.
 See [Viewing your usage](/docs/billing-usage?topic=billing-usage-viewingusage) for more information.

 Data is shown in the enterprise account only for usage that is incurred by accounts in the enterprise.
-To view usage from before an account was added to the enterprise, log in to that account and select the relevant time frame.
+To view usage from before an account was added to the enterprise, log in to that account and select the relevant timeframe.
 {: note}

+## Next steps
+{: #enterprise-next-steps}
+{: step-next}

+Now that you learned the basics of how to set up an enterprise, you can continue to add accounts, account groups, and users as your teams and cloud workloads grow.
+For more information, see [Managing your enterprise](/docs/account?topic=account-enterprise-settings).